psychemedia/sin-eater-resources/_initial_observations.md

 > By using the adjective "antiquarian" to discuss several forms of the study of the past as it was practiced in antiquity, we highlight implicitly the existence of a certain affinity between these forms and a major trend in European culture of the fifteenth to eighteenth centuries, namely research by *antiquarii* ("antiquarians").
 Early modern antiquarians studied the *antiquitates* ("antiquities") of the ancient world (pagan and Christian) and of the Middle Ages.
 By the term antiquitates they meant surviving ancient or medieval artefacts (vestiges of architecture, sculpture, coins, inscriptions, manuscripts, utensils) or institutions, customs, laws, beliefs, ancient or medieval technology – or both categories simultaneously.

+## The Founding of the Cambrian Archaeological Association, 1846-7

 In the first part of the 19th century, the new kid on the block was *archaeology*.
 The British Archaeological Association (BAA) was founded in December, 1843, shortly followed by the formation of the *Archaeological Institute*.
 (There is probably a story in there somewhere about whether this was a set up by a disenchanted splinter group..)

 In January 1846, two Welsh clergyman, the Rev. Harry Longueville Jones and the Rev John Williams launched a richly illustrated journal of their own, *Archaeologia Cambrensis* (*Arch.
 Camb.*) ([original issue, volume I, issue I](https://archive.org/details/sim_archaeologia-cambrensis_1846-01_1_1)).